JINL020/cloud-gaming-project-vulkan/_Tutorials/FFMPEG_Tutorial/README.md

     - The folder should contain: comp.cmd, decode.cpp and encode.cpp
     - Have FFMPEG installed i.d. download "FFMPEG for Windows" from Moodle and set path = %PATH%;<YOUR PATH TO THE FFMPEG DIRECTORY>\bin in system variables
     - Put the "FFMPEG for Windows" in the same directory as the FFMPEG folder
-    - Change the variables in comü.cmd to match the name of the FFMPEG folder id necessary
+    - Change the variables in comp.cmd to match the name of the FFMPEG folder id necessary

 2. Start the tutorial
     - Open x64 Native Tools Command Prompt for VS 2022